-Edward Taylor is an associate in the International Arbitration practice.
+Edward Taylor is a senior associate in the International Arbitration practice.

 He has worked on international arbitrations conducted pursuant to the Rules of ICC, CRCICA, HKIAC, UNCITRAL and ICSID, with a particular focus on energy disputes involving clients and interests in the Middle East and Africa.

 He also has experience of ad hoc arbitration compensation schemes as well as the recognition and enforcement of arbitral awards, including ICSID awards, before English courts.

 International arbitrations on which Edward Taylor has worked include the representation of: